wmahfoudh/deezloader/README.md

 # deezloader

+This project has been created to download songs, albums or playlists with Spotify or Deezer link from Deezer.

+# Changes
 - This is a fork of the original project located here https://github.com/An0nimia/deezloader
-- The reason of the fork is a minor change for improving the way files are saved
+- The reason of the fork is a minor change for improving the way files are saved: Instaed of individual folders for each file, files are saved in the same folder given in the command line with the following pattern [track name] - [artist].
+File names are sanitized before saving.
-- This project has been created to download songs, albums or playlists with Spotify or Deezer link from Deezer.
+- This repository won't be updated.

 # Disclaimer